December 3, 2016

 “They’re comparing an apothecary to a CVS.
 A small candy store to a big supermarket.
 That’s the kind of thing I was aware of when I wanted to open the store,” she said, citing Narberth’s location as the other deciding factor.

 “It’s a very close-knit community where people walk, they bike, there’s a train.
-It has all these qualities of a town."
+It has all these qualities of a village."

 In terms of business, so far, so good, Trachtenberg said.
 People are buying Francis Ford Coppola’s Godfather Notebook, as well as Colson Whitehead’s The Underground Railroad and the graphic novel version of The March, written by John Lewis.
 But business is also being boosted by the holiday season; January is when things in retail traditionally slow down.
 How will the Narberth Bookshop evolve?